kaidez/kaidez.github.io/_posts/2017-08-08-state-of-javascript.md

 With the sudden burst of AJAX-inspired creativity, the web got its second wind in the business world.
 Everyone started paying attention to it again: the web was clearly not a fad.

 <h3>...JSON takes it from here</h3>
 Next came <a href="http://www.json.org/">JSON</a>, which was a uniform data format for the browser.
-It didn't fully eliminate the need for backend database systems, but it certainly lessened the browsers dependency on them.
+It didn't eliminate the need for backend database systems, it just made it easier for browsers to interact with them.

-The data was in the form of a standard object that could easily be extracted with JavaScript.
+The data was in the form of a standard object that be easily manipulated with JavaScript.
 No matter what your database looked like or what language it used, JSON just worked.

 <h3>...Now, The Frameworks</h3>
 With AJAX, JSON and DOM best practices in place, it made sense to encapsulate them in complete software bundles.
 One-stop pieces of software that gave developers all the tools they needed to build an app.